 This organic coffee is made from 100% Arabic beans.
-It has a chocolate flavor which is rich, velvety, and low acid.
+It has a chocolate flavor that is rich, velvety, and low acid.

-It originates from Honduras, and contains varietals sourced from an altitude of 1160 to 1210 meters above sea level.
+It originates from Honduras and contains varietals sourced from an altitude of 1160 to 1210 meters above sea level.
 It has a bold taste without a bitter after taste.
-It is a light to medium roast with an excellent smooth quality.
+It is a light to medium roast with excellent smooth quality.

 - Certified by CCOF and USDA Organic Certified

 - Can be prepared in a French Press

 - Some consumers noticed a slightly burnt taste.

 1. Death Wish Organic USDA Certified Whole Bean Coffee

 This highly popular coffee is USDA Certified Organic, Kosher and Fair Trade, and it offers twice the amount of caffeine per serving when compared to other coffees.

 The premium beans are selected to create a strong yet smooth drink.
 They arrive moist and ready to grind.
 The beans may be cold brewed as well.

 The company also offers a 20-count package of single serve capsules for use in K-cup brewing machines.